Women's health clinic

 At AgeRejuvenation, we see every day how estrogen, progesterone, thyroid hormones, cortisol, and insulin shape how you feel from head to toe.
 Our goal is not just to put a label on your symptoms but to understand what is happening inside your body and build a plan that truly fits your life.

-A hormone imbalance happens when you have too much or too little of key hormones circulating in your bloodstream.
-These chemical messengers help regulate your menstrual cycle, metabolism, sleep, mood, sexual health, and even how your body handles stress.
-When levels drift out of range, the effects show up across several areas at once.
+A hormone imbalance happens when you have too much or too little of a key hormone circulating in your bloodstream, which is enough to throw off how you feel and function.
+These chemical messengers help regulate your menstrual cycle, metabolism, sleep, mood, sexual health, and even how your body handles stress, so even small shifts can ripple across several systems at once, as Cleveland Clinic explains in its overview of hormonal imbalance.

-Key Symptoms of Hormone Imbalance in Female Patients
+What Are the Signs of Hormone Imbalance in Female Patients?

+The clearest signs of hormone imbalance in women are changes in periods, energy, mood, sleep, weight, skin, and hair that persist over weeks or months rather than a single off day.
 Recognizing a true imbalance is less about one bad day and more about ongoing patterns.
-These are some of the most common symptoms of hormone imbalance female patients bring up during their first visit.
+These are some of the most common symptoms women bring up during their first visit.

 Menstrual Cycles, Fertility, and Perimenopause

-If you are trying to conceive, irregular ovulation, thyroid shifts, or conditions like polycystic ovary syndrome (PCOS) can make it harder to get pregnant.
+If you are trying to conceive, irregular ovulation, thyroid shifts, or conditions like polycystic ovary syndrome can make it harder to get pregnant, and the American College of Obstetricians and Gynecologists notes that PCOS is one of the most common causes of irregular ovulation in women.
 In your 40s, perimenopause can bring new patterns such as skipped periods, hot flashes, and night sweats even before your final period.
+Mayo Clinic describes how estrogen rises and falls during perimenopause, which helps explain why cycles become so unpredictable during this stage.

 Weight, Energy, and Metabolism

 Unexplained weight gain around your midsection often points to problems with thyroid function, insulin, or cortisol.
 A sluggish thyroid slows metabolism, leaves you tired and foggy, and makes weight harder to manage.
+The National Institute of Diabetes and Digestive and Kidney Diseases explains that an underactive thyroid can cause fatigue, weight gain, and feeling cold.
 When we see this cluster of symptoms, we look closely at metabolism and may recommend thyroid support if testing shows it is needed.

 Mood, Sleep, and Everyday Functioning